 The technologist is specially trained and certified by the American Registry of Radiological Technologists to take care of you during your MRI scan.
 A device called a coil will be placed around the area of your body we are scanning.
 Once you are comfortable, the technologist will move the table into the MRI scanner.
 You will be able to speak and hear the MRI technologist over an intercom.

-The scan takes from 20-40 minutes depending on the purpose of your scan and which machine we use.
+The scan takes from 20-40 minutes depending on the purpose of your scan.
 There is light and plenty of air within the magnet.
 The equipment does not touch your body but you will hear buzzing and tapping noises from the machine.
 These sounds are normal and will last a few minutes.
 We will supply you with ear plugs and/or headphones.
 Some patients also find it comforting to wear prism glasses, or other items to cover your eyes, which can help patients who are feeling claustrophobic.
 We have all these aids available for you.

 Depending on your situation, you may receive an injection during the procedure.
 The injection is for what we call “contrast” and allows for greater visibility of some parts of the body.
 Some patients describe a metallic taste or cool sensation after the injection.
 This is normal and usually subsides quickly.

-Prep & safety: A quality MRI study is dependent on your ability to remain still for up to 45 minutes.
+Prep & safety: A quality MRI study is dependent on your ability to remain still for the entirety of the exam.
 If you are taking any medication, please continue taking it as prescribed.
 If you feel you may be in too much pain to remain still, please consult your referring physician who may prescribe a pain medication for your study.
 If you are claustrophobic, please alert your referring provider so they can discuss pre-treatment options with you.

 Please arrive 30 minutes prior to your scheduled appointment time.